Economics

 Lexis Library is a legal database that contains resources relating to banking and finance.
 Browse information by selecting the relevant practice area (top left hand menu).
 Video tutorial.

 Henry Stewart Business and Management Collection includes over 1100 specially commissioned multimedia lectures, case stories and industry insights by experts from academia and industry.
-Quick Start Guide available here.
+View or download the Quick Start Guide [PDF]

 General Resources contains a list of major university wide databases and search engines, such as the Library catalogue, Discover, Credo Reference, Newsbank and Scopus.
 Visit the General Resources page for more information.